openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Software Components
 *******************

-All installations include the following Open edX components:
+..
+How has this changed, if at all?

-* The Learning Management System (LMS).
+A devstack installation includes the following Open edX components:

-* Open edX Studio.
+* The Learning Management System (LMS)
-* Discussion Forums.
+* Open edX Studio
-* Open Response Assessments (ORA).
+* Discussion Forums

-Devstack, fullstack and native installations also include:
+* Open Response Assessments (ORA)
 * E-Commerce
 * Programs
-* A demonstration Open edX course.
+* A demonstration Open edX course
-* Open edX Search.
+* Open edX Search

+..
 Fullstack and native also include the following Open edX components:

 * Open edX Analytics Data API.
 * Open edX Insights.